Vallacar Transit: Rural Transit of Mindanao Incorporated / Bachelor Express Incorporated

 In 1981, the Yansons ventured to Mindanao.
-They bought out Fortune Express and Bachelor Express, both Cagayan de Oro-based bus companies in 1985, and formed Rural Transit of Mindanao.
+They bought out Fortune Express and Bachelor Express, both Cagayan de Oro-based bus companies in 1985 and formed Rural Transit of Mindanao.
 However, the formation of Rural Transit was divided from Bachelor Express when the former owners of Bachelor and Yanson Group agreed to retain the name Bachelor Express as one of the conditions of the contract of sale.
 Bachelor Express then retained the name Bachelor Express.

 In 2005, they bought out Lilian Express Inc. and sister company Mary May Express, its fiercest business rival, and became the dominant transit company in the island of Mindanao.
 This expanded their operations to the whole Western Mindanao, making Rural Transit as the predominant transport operator in the Mindanao Region.
+In 2013, Bachelor Express bought the CC JRC Liner company, which centered around Sto.
+Tomas, Davao Del Norte at the time, and made mixed services with Bachelor Express Inc.

 Bus Brands under Rural Transit Mindanao Incorporated / Bachelor Express Incorporated: